jethronap/rust-webscraper/README.md

 The scraper will use the default values provided in the configuration file.

+Currently, the scraper saves extracted data to a `.json` file inside a `backup` folder at the root of the project.

 ## License

 This project is licensed under the MIT License.